a-chen711/camiot/README.md

 # Project CamIoT
-UCLA Human Computer Interaction Lab - Principal Investigator Xiang "Anthony" Chen In collaboration with Amirali Omidfar, Nicolas Cheng, and Ximeng Liu.
+UCLA Human Computer Interaction Lab - Principal Investigator Xiang "Anthony" Chen.
+In collaboration with Amirali Omidfar, Nicolas Cheng, and Ximeng Liu.

 Project CamIoT is a wrist-mounted device that interacts with appliances via camera-captured finger motions.
 The project utilizes a